wso2/docs-mi/en/docs/reference/connectors/amazonlambda-connector/amazonlambda-connector-example.md

 5. Now we can export the imported connector and the API into a single CAR application.
 The CAR application is what we are going to deploy during server runtime.

 ## Create Amazon Lambda Deployment Package (Lambda function)
-In this scenario we created sample AWS Deployment Package (Lambda function) in Python.
+In this scenario, we created a sample AWS Deployment Package (Lambda function) in Python.

 1. Our sample Deployment Package would look similar to the following (source view : addingNumbers.py).
     ```